integritychain/fips203/README.md

 ## Notes

-* This crate is fully functional and corresponds to the first **release** of FIPS 203.
+* This crate is fully functional and corresponds to the **released final** FIPS 203.
 * Constant-time operation targets the source-code level only on the latest version of Rust, with confirmation via manual review/inspection, the embedded target, and the `dudect` dynamic measurements.
 * Note that FIPS 203 places specific requirements on randomness per section 3.3, hence the exposed `RNG`.